Field Reports: Ski swap set for this weekend

 If you’re in need of some new winter gear, you’re in luck.

 The 60th annual Mt.
-Spokane Ski Patrol Ski Swap is set for Saturday and Sunday at the Spokane County Fair and Expo Center.
+Spokane Ski Patrol Ski Swap is set for Saturday and Sunday at the Spokane County Fair & Expo Center.

 Ski patrollers and shop employees will be on hand to help people find the right gear for their skill levels.

 The swap will be open Saturday from 9 a.m. to 5 p.m. and Sunday from 9 a.m. to noon.
 Admission is $5.
-Children 12 and under get in free.
+Children 12 and younger get in free.

 The panel that oversees Washington’s wildlife management will gather in Ellensburg this week.